insovs/insopti-PowerPlan/README.md

 # insopti PowerPlan Windows
-Imports and activates a **PowerPlan**, designed to maximize system responsiveness and minimize latency.
+Imports and activates a **PowerPlan**, designed to maximize performance, system responsiveness and minimize latency.

 It automatically downloads the `.pow`, imports it into Windows, and activates it.
 Everything is **safe**, **optimized**, and **fully reversible**.